OneBusAway/onebusaway-application-modules/src/site/markdown/api/where/elements/list-result.md

 # The List Result

-Many api methods return a list of elements as their response.
+Many API methods return a list of elements as their response.
 There are a couple of common request parameters and response elements to consider for these methods.

 ## Request